garyfleming/the-board-whisperer/evolving-boards.md

 # Evolve Your Board

-^ Note that none of this is software specific: weekly shopping, home moves, HR dept.s Look for pain points, signals, wip breaches.
+^ Note that none of this is software specific: weekly shopping, home moves, HR dept.
+Look for pain points, signals, wip breaches.
 Look for signs things aren't working.
 Evolve your board.